 - Run the installation package of the 64-bit Java to install the Java software.

 - Recreate the Minecraft server to see if the issue has been resolved.

 How do you increase max heap size in Minecraft?

 To increase the max heap size in Minecraft, you will need to pass the flags-Xms and -Xmx to the JVM.

 What is the minimum memory allocation for a Minecraft server?

 The minimum memory allocation for a Minecraft server is 2GB.
 However, you can opt for 4GB of memory space or increase the memory of the Minecraft server for intensive gameplay.

 How do I clean up the heap space on my Minecraft server?

 You can use a garbage collector and other types of execution thread to clean up space on your Minecraft server.

 Most times, memory allocation causes the invalid maximum heap size server error on Minecraft.
-Most Minecraft server errors are fixable, you just need to ensure that you allocate enough RAM to avoid running into this issue.
+Most Minecraft server errors are fixable, you just need to ensure that you allocate enough RAM to avoid running into this issue or the Minecraft “server overloaded” issue.
 However, if you do, you can rely on our resident gamers’ surefire tips in this guide.